 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Below, find some questions patients often ask about dry brushing and the best way to do it.
+Below, find some questions patients often ask Dr. Khetarpal about dry brushing and the best way to do it.

-To get the benefits of dry brushing you’ll want to use a natural stiff-bristled bath/shower brush, preferably with a long handle.
+To get the benefits of dry brushing you’ll want to use a natural stiff-bristled bath or shower brush, preferably one with a long handle.
 Some bristles are stiffer than others, and it depends on your skin’s sensitivity and preference.
 The long handle is helpful for tough-to-reach areas like your back.

 The best time to dry brush is just before a shower.
 Then you can wash off any dead skin cells and flaky skin.
 Be sure to apply lotion afterward to put moisture back into your skin.

 Hot water inflames your skin and even strips away oils, fats, and proteins that keep skin healthy.
 This can cause redness and itching.

 Brushing the skin while it is dry allows you to exfoliate and increase blood circulation without robbing it of moisture the way the hot water in your shower can.

 How do I dry brush my skin?